fredrik-bakke/agda-syntax-vscode/README.md

 ## Release Notes

+### [0.4.3] 2023-04-17

+- add syntax highlighting in holes

 ### [0.4.2] 2023-04-17

-- add highlighting dot patterns
+- add highlighting for dot patterns
 - add highlighting for symbols used in `with` patterns
 - temporary fix for some parameter highlighting